 Enter the number of schedules required.
 The desired number of schedules will be shown (in this example 3 schedules have been requested).
 Initially each new schedule is set to disabled, move the cursor to the required schedule line and press 'Enter'.
-The resulting page allows the definition of the schedule, the following
+The resulting page allows the definition of the schedule, the following o85 = Rail heat control

-Each schedule line will also reflect the current status False = schedule not active True = schedule is active Disabled = Not Active (Enable in schedule setup page) configuration settings can be made:
+Each schedule line will also reflect the current status False = schedule not active True = schedule is active Disabled = Not Active (Enable in schedule setup page)